ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 ```

 4. Installing latest Linux 6.x Kernel on Ubuntu
-To install the latest Linux kernel package which is available in the repository of https://kernel.ubuntu.com, we can use
+To install the latest Linux kernel package which is available in the repository of https://kernel.ubuntu.com, use the command:
 ```sh
 sudo ubuntu-mainline-kernel.sh -i
 ```